 Unreasonable Expectations in a Relationship

 8. I will be completely happy and fulfilled.
 Only you can make yourself happy and fulfilled.
 Happiness and fulfillment come from within.
 If you are looking for external factors or people who will fill the void in your life, then you are on a path of disappointment and frustration.
-Happiness is a choice.
-You choose to be happy by overlooking your circumstances when circumstances are trivial and petty and making a decision that you will not let outside factors affect your outlook.
+Happiness is a constant pursuit.
+You take steps to be happy by overlooking your circumstances when circumstances are trivial and petty.
+You take steps to be happy by making a decision that you will not let outside factors affect your outlook.
 And the truth is that no one is completely happy 100% of the time.
 That is a myth.
 Human beings are conditioned to experience a gamut of emotions, and unless you’re a simpleton, you should not expect to be on a high 24/7.
 Expecting another person to provide that happiness and fulfillment for you is unfair and unrealistic.

 9. I will never be lonely again.
 There’s an old adage that says, “where ever you go, there you are.”
 Truer words have never been spoken.
 External forces, circumstances, people, crowds, will never fill the void that people have in their spirit.
 We all feel lonely at some point in time and we must realize that it’s normal.
 (What is not normal is to feel lonely and despondent most of the time or to feel that you are alone in your relationship.
 If this is the case then you must seek professional help.)
 Feeling lonely is a feeling not a fact.
 Acknowledge that you are feeling this way and know that it is not permanent.
 Looking to a partner to fulfill your emotional needs is not a sound thing to do nor is it fair to place the burden of your happiness and emotional well-being on another person.
 It’s a form of emotional manipulation that will ultimately end up causing your partner to resent you and creating further isolation from each other.
 Look to find a higher purpose in your life: volunteer at a pet shelter, at a senior home, at a school.
 Reconnect with friends, not on social media which is a cause of depression and loneliness, but in person.
 And know that once in awhile, it is normal to feel like you are alone in the world.